 WHO CAN RETURN TO WORK – AND WHEN?

-In the UK, there are separate regulations for Scotland, Wales, Northern Ireland, and England.
+In the UK, there are typically separate regulations for Scotland, Wales, Northern Ireland, and England.
+At the moment, all devolved countries are in lockdown, so it is pretty much the same for all.
+Below the GCMT guidelines as of 11th January 2021.

 Please note that for your insurance to be valid, you have to follow both the government guidelines as well as the guidelines of your individual professional associations.
 Document all changes to these guidelines in your risk assessment and check with your insurance.